sysbiomed/glmSparseNet/README.md

     ##
     ##            n events median 0.95LCL 0.95UCL
     ## Low risk  40      2     NA      NA      NA
-    ## High risk 39     26   1105     579    2102
+    ## High risk 39     26   1105     562    2102

-### Heatmap with results from Hallmarks of cancer
+### Heatmap with results retrived from the Cancer Hallmarks Analytics Tool (CHAT)

-Search the non-zero coefficients in the results and query for known hallmarks of cancer.
+Search the non-zero coefficients, i.e., the selected features/genes, and query CHAT for known hallmarks of cancer.
+Also plots the genes not found, useful for new hypotheses generation.s

 ``` r
 hallmarks(names(best.model.coef)[best.model.coef > 0])$heatmap